Zer0day-0/SGE_nightmare_solve/README.md

-# SGE_conda_nightmare_solve
+# SGE_nightmare_solve
-A collection of codes to solve conda issues that occur running it into SGE
+A bunch of codes to solve issues that occur running it into SGE.
+Took more than a week to solve.